-The Dallas Historical Society has photos and a transcript of General Sam Houston’s report on the Battle of San Jacinto, at which Texas secured its independence.
+The Texas State Library and Archives Commission has images and a transcript of General Sam Houston's report on the Battle of San Jacinto, at which Texas secured its independence.

 The Sam Houston Papers at the Briscoe Center for American History at The University of Texas at Austin document Houston’s military service under Andrew Jackson; his terms as congressman and governor of Tennessee; his life among the Indians; and his service to Texas as commander-in-chief of the army in the Texas Revolution, president of the Republic of Texas, one of Texas's first two senators, and governor of the state.

 The Sam Houston Papers at Rice University contain government letters and documents written by Sam Houston, letters to Sam Houston from other government officials, and people seeking favors, and personal materials such as letters to and from family members, and bills.